I'm Josh, StagWeb's Woolacombe Destination Specialist. Have a browse around or send me a quick enquiry now, or even call me on 01225 474227.

 Pristine beaches, epic cliffs, and the best surf in England are what make a Woolacombe stag party one of the wisest choices any best man can make.
 For adrenaline seeking lads there's enough high octane action to make Evel Knievel look like a bit of a wuss.
-From daredevil Cliff Jumping and Coasteering to radical Surfing and Watersports Day sessions and High Ropes.
+From daredevil Cliff Jumping and Coasteering to radical Surfing sessions and High Ropes.

 The Red Barn - A totally gnarly bar if we ever saw one, The Red Barn is a surfer bar through and through.
 Laid back and cool it even has its own specially brewed beer which is well worth visiting for.